andre-lergier/hslu-comppx/README.md

 #### Training the model
 We used the cloud service 'paperspace' with a P6000 machine for training.
 The steps we followed/things we learned:
 * The downloading of the dataset directly to the remote machine was a bit complicated because it was hosted on GoogleDrive.
-This workaround helped to download the file: https://unix.stackexchange.com/a/332277
+This workaround helped to download the file: [Download large GDrive files using terminal](https://unix.stackexchange.com/a/332277)
 * To use the GPU for training the conda env had to be set up as follows ([TF build configurations](https://www.tensorflow.org/install/source#tested_build_configurations)):

   ```shell